Jafar Jabbarly

-Jafar Gafar oglu Jabbarly, (Cəfər Qafar oğlu Cabbarlı, 20 March 1899, Khizi – 31 December 1934, Baku) was an Azerbaijani playwright, poet, director and screenwriter.
+Jafar Gafar oghlu Jabbarly, (Cəfər Qafar oğlu Cabbarlı, 20 March 1899, Khizi – 31 December 1934, Baku) was the eminent Azerbaijani and Soviet writer, the founder of the Azerbaijan Soviet dramaturgy.
+He was a director, playwright and screenwriter.

 Life

-After his father's death in 1902, Jabbarli's mother moved to Baku with her four children.
-In 1915, Jabbarli graduated from high school and studied electromechanics at Baku Polytechnicum for the next 5 years.
+After his father's death in 1902, Jabbarly's mother moved to Baku with her four children.
+In 1915, Jabbarly graduated from high school and studied electromechanics at Baku Polytechnicum for the next 5 years.
 In 1920 he was admitted to Azerbaijan State University to study applied medicine but due to his lack of interest soon switched to Oriental studies.
 In 1923, he started attending lectures at a local theatre to fulfill his interest in drama.

-Jafar Jabbarli died at the age of 35 of heart failure and was buried at the Alley of Honor.
-The national film studio, Azerbaijanfilm, a street and a subway station in Baku are named after him.
+Jafar Jabbarly died at the age of 35 of heart failure and was buried at the Alley of Honor.
+The national film studio, Azerbaijanfilm, a street, a square and a metro station in Baku are named after him.

-On 22 May 1985 the museum "Jafar Jabbarli memorial house" was opened.
-It is located in the house on I. Gutgashinli street 44 (former G. Sultanov street), where Jafar Jabbarli used to live.
+On 22 May 1985 the House-Museum of Jafar Jabbarly was opened.
+It is located in the house on I. Gutgashinli street 44 (former G. Sultanov street), Baku, where Jafar Jabbarly used to live.